crai0n/bridge-buddy/README.md

 ### Command-Line Interface

 Bridge Buddy's CLI is the currenlty preferred tool for interacting with the various capabilities of Bridge Buddy.
-It's mostly glue code, which an be found in Code can be found in `./cli`
+It's mostly glue code, which can be found in `./cli`

 ### Game Management

 Bridge Buddy includes a state machine to manage the progress of a bridge game, including both bidding and card play.
-This state machine is built on the basic game primitives like cards and bids.
+This state machine is built on the basic game primitives like cards and bids, utilizing various unsigned integers to represent state for performance reasons.

 All of this code lives in `./core`